- Antique Satin

 - Cheese Cloth

 - A lightweight, sheer, plain-woven fabric with a very soft texture.
 It may be natural colored, bleached, or dyed.
 It usually has a very low count.
-If dyed, it may be called bunting and could be used for flags or banners.

 - A plain-weave fabric, which has been glazed to produce a polished look.
 Fabric must be dry-cleaned as the glazing will wash off with machine laundering.
 Suitable for drapes and lining.